 The Council recognises that natural garden space, particularly within urban areas, is a vital source of green space to residents and of significant importance to natural habitats.
 The loss or reduction of garden spaces in urban areas could lead to a decrease in the quality of life and have a significant impact on the natural environment.
-In accordance with paragraph 53 71 of the National Planning Policy Framework the Council will resist proposals that will involve the loss of garden spaces to built development where it will result in harm to the local environment and amenity.
+In accordance with paragraph 71 of the National Planning Policy Framework the Council will resist proposals that will involve the loss of garden spaces to built development where it will result in harm to the local environment and amenity.

 11.3 Green and blue Infrastructure is a wide-ranging term that can encompasses a number of environmental features including open spaces, recreational areas, registered parks and gardens, allotments, biological and geological conservation sites, landscape features, rivers, canals and watercourses, woodland, street trees and planting, orchards, village greens, green roofs and walls, cycle routes, pedestrian walkways and Public Rights of Way (PROW), green and blue corridors and chains, and open countryside.
-This, however, is not a definitive list of the types of G-green and blue Infrastructure assets.
-The National Planning Policy Framework defines Green-Infrastructure as 'a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities'.
-Policy DM43 sets out the beneficial roles that of green spaces and can contribute to in the locality.
+This, however, is not a definitive list of the types of green and blue Infrastructure assets.
 Whilst most types of green and blue infrastructure may have a primary purpose or function, by their nature these assets are multifunctional, providing a range of benefits and improving our 'natural capital'.
 Given that these functions co-exist, development proposals can design and use land more effectively or efficiently to generate multiple benefits for people, nature and climate.
-Due to their array of uses and subsequent multifunctionality, Policy DM43 sets out the beneficial roles and values that of green and blue spaces, and green corridors and chains can contribute to in the locality, and the importance of their connectivity, in contributing towards the resilience of the wider green and blue infrastructure network, particularly in the face of climate change.
+Due to their array of uses and subsequent multifunctionality, Policy DM43 sets out the beneficial roles and values that green and blue spaces, corridors and chains can contribute to, and the importance of their connectivity, in contributing towards the resilience of the wider green and blue infrastructure network, particularly in the face of climate change.